-“If you’d like to boost your intake with supplements, make sure you choose a formulation that includes all the B vitamins (rather than one or two in isolation), as they all work together,” she recommends.
+“If you’d like to boost your intake with supplements, make sure you choose a formulation that includes all the B vitamins rather than one or two in isolation, as they all work together,” she recommends.

-For: Hair growth
+For: Boosting hair growth

 For: Hair health and growth

 This contains a great mixture of hair building blocks such as biotin, collagen, iron, B vitamins, zinc, vitamin D and microcirculation-boosting botanicals.
 “We worked with a specialist nutritional company to produce the most effective capsule containing what researchers have proven to be the most scientifically beneficial collaborative ingredients essential for hair growth, nail strength and skin repair,” explains Guy.
-“We have had excellent feedback in the months that it has been used as part of the My Hair Doctor - 5 step Volume-Ise programme.”

 As well as our gut, it seems that our scalp can also benefit from certain strains of probiotics.
 “A randomised, placebo-controlled trial found that a type of probiotic called lactobacillus paracasei reduced the severity of dandruff, as well as alleviating other symptoms such as redness, itching and greasiness,” notes Fiona.
 “Interestingly, the levels of malassezia yeast (associated with dandruff) also decreased.

-“It’s possible to buy lactobacillus paracasei on its own but, like B vitamins, its best to supplement with a variety of probiotic strains.
+“It’s possible to buy lactobacillus paracasei on its own but, like B vitamins, it's best to supplement with a variety of probiotic strains.
 Look for a formulation that contains 20–50 billion colony forming units (CFUs), and take one capsule daily.”

 Disclaimer: Certain supplements are used for different reasons and a one-size-fits-all approach should never be adopted.
 In addition, pregnant women and anyone on medication should always consult a doctor before embarking on a supplements programme.